hrcorval/behavex/README.md

 ### Rerun all failed scenarios

-Whenever you perform an automated test execution and there are failing tests, the "failing_scenarios.txt" file is created into your testing project root folder.
+Whenever you perform an automated test execution and there are failing scenarios, the "failing_scenarios.txt" file will be created into the execution output folder.
-This file allows you to re-execute all failing scenarios again.
+This file allows you to run all failing scenarios again.

 This can be done by executing the following command:

-> behavex -rf
+> behavex -rf ./<OUTPUT_FOLDER>/failing_scenarios.txt

 or

-> behavex --rerun-failures
+> behavex --rerun-failures ./<OUTPUT_FOLDER>/failing_scenarios.txt

-The implementation will look for the created "failing_scenarios.txt" file (located in the root folder) and will execute again each scenario.

 To avoid the re-execution to overwrite the previous test report, we suggest to provide a different output folder, using the "-o" or "--output-folder" argument.